ahmedkhalf/project.nvim/README.md

 ### Pattern Matching

-**project.nvim**'s pattern engine uses the expressions as vim-rooter, but for your convenience, I will copy paste them here:
+**project.nvim**'s pattern engine uses the same expressions as vim-rooter, but for your convenience, I will copy paste them here:

 To specify the root is a certain directory, prefix it with `=`.